Your Reasoning Benchmark May Not Test Reasoning: Revealing Perception Bottleneck in Abstract Reasoning Benchmarks: Related Work

-\paragraph{State-of-the-Art Performance on the ARC Benchmarks.} Recent progress on ARC/ARC-AGI can be broadly grouped into (i) general-purpose foundation models, including LLMs that serialize grids into text/code and rely on prompting or lightweight adaptation, and VLMs that operate more directly on the visual grid representation; and (ii) tailored ARC solvers that introduce task-specific search, program synthesis, or specialized architectures.
-The ARC Prize benchmark and its leaderboard further distinguish ``base'' single-shot model behavior from systems that scale test-time computation, highlighting the central role of inference-time methods in ARC performance~\citep{arcprize_leaderboard}.
+\paragraph{State-of-the-Art Performance on the ARC Benchmarks.} Recent progress on ARC/ARC-AGI can be broadly grouped into (i) general-purpose foundation models, including LLMs that serialize grids into text VLMs that operate directly on the visual grid representation; and (ii) tailored ARC solvers that introduce task-specific search, program synthesis, or specialized architectures.
+For general-purpose foundation models, GPT-5.2 Pro (High) and Gemini 3 Pro (Deep Think) have established a new ceiling, achieving scores of 54.2\% and 45.1\% respectively in ARC-AGI-2 primarily due to their extended thinking ability~\citep{arcprize_leaderboard}.
+This shift towards scaling test-time computation has crystallized into a new paradigm named ``refinement loops,'' where systems iteratively optimize solutions against feedback rather than relying on single-shot inference.

 Among tailored approaches, test-time training (TTT) has emerged as a strong general mechanism for few-shot adaptation on ARC, substantially improving over fine-tuned baselines and often combining well with other solver components~\citep{li2024combining,pmlr-v267-akyurek25a}.
-In parallel, specialized architectures such as the Hierarchical Reasoning Model (HRM) demonstrate that small recurrent reasoning models can be competitive on ARC~\citep{wang2025hierarchical}, and follow-up ``tiny'' recursive variants further push this direction~\citep{jolicoeur2025less}.
+Alternative neural approaches include the Hierarchical Reasoning Model (HRM) and its recursive variants, which utilize small recurrent architectures~\citep{wang2025hierarchical,jolicoeur2025less}, and masked diffusion models, which refine the grid globally to capture structural constraints~\citep{franzen2025architects}.
+Additionally, CompressARC explores test-time learning by minimizing description length on the target puzzle~\citep{liao2025arc}.
 Finally, a very recent concurrent work argues that ``ARC is a vision problem''~\citep{hu2025arc}, reframing ARC as image-to-image translation with a ViT-style backbone and test-time adaptation, which gives an example of a vision-centric route to ARC performance.
-In this paper, we focus specifically on general-purpose VLMs, aiming to understand how much of their ARC performance is limited by perception rather than reasoning.
-The recent trend that tailored solutions tend to focus more on enhancing the perception module aligns with our finding.
-However, our main takeaway is that we should rethink the interpretation of the ARC performance as a measure of general intelligence, as opposed to that we can improve ARC performance by enhancing perception.
+While this recent trend suggests that enhancing perception boosts performance, our primary goal is to challenge the interpretation of ARC performance as a proxy for general intelligence.
+Therefore, in this paper, we focus specifically on general-purpose VLMs, aiming to understand how much of their ARC performance is limited by perception rather than reasoning.